alixlam/fmristroke/README.rst

-The *fMRIStroke* pipeline uses a combination of tools from well-known software packages, including ANTs_ and FreeSurfer_.
+The *fMRIStroke* pipeline uses a combination of tools from well-known software packages, including ANTs_,  FreeSurfer_ and Rapidtide_

 .. important::
   This pipeline was designed to run after fmriprep.
 Any other fMRI preprocessing tools might not provide the required derivatives for fMRIStroke to run properly.